COVID-19 (Coronavirus) Update

 Avoid people who are sick with respiratory symptoms.

 Clean frequently touched surfaces.

 Use cleaning sprays and wipes to clean and disinfect frequently touched objects and surfaces such as telephones and keyboards.

 Do not associate with others if you are experiencing respiratory symptoms such as fever, cough, shortness of breath, sore throat, runny or stuffy nose, body aches, headache, chills or fatigue.
-Currently, the Centers for Disease Control and Prevention recommends that employees remain at home until at least 24 hours after they are free of fever (100 degrees F or 37.8 degrees C) or signs of a fever without the use of fever-reducing medications.
+Currently, the Centers for Disease Control and Prevention recommends persons with COVID-19 symptoms who were directed to self-isolate may discontinue isolation under the following conditions: At least 3 days (72 hours) have passed since recovery defined as resolution of fever (100 degrees F or 37.8 degrees C) without the use of fever-reducing medications; and, improvement in respiratory symptoms; and, at least 7 days have passed since symptoms first appeared.
 Medications, like Tylenol, may temporarily reduce a Coronavirus fever, but it will return within 24 hours.
 So, don’t think it’s over.

 PROACT the Trust’s Prescription Benefit Manager, has instituted a COVID-19 hotline at (866) 287-9885 for any concerns regarding resupplies of pharmaceuticals you receive from them.